 Let’s assume that the driver in front slammed on brakes to avoid hitting a small animal.
 You could argue that the driver in front is at fault for slamming on brakes.
 The law expects you to maintain a safe distance that allows you to come to a complete stop if the driver in front of you stops for any reason.

 However, what if the driver is driving in an erratic and reckless manner that makes it impossible for you to avoid the collision?
 A reckless driver could change how fault is determined.
 Likewise, if the driver in front has broken tail lights, you might successfully argue that you could not avoid the collision because you had no warning before the vehicle slowed or stopped.
 When another driver rear-ends your vehicle causing you to rear-end the vehicle in front of you, liability could also be complicated.

 The bottom line is that most rear-end crashes are the fault of the driver of the vehicle that collided with the vehicle in front.
-Insurance companies want to blame the car accident on the victim to avoid paying money to the victim.
-If the insurance company cannot deny the claim, it may try to argue that the victim is partially at fault for the collision to reduce the value of the claim.
+Insurance companies want to blame the car accident on the claimant to avoid paying money them.
+If the insurance company cannot deny the claim, it may try to argue that they are partially at fault for the collision to reduce the value of the claim.
 In either case, it is in your best interest to contact a car accident attorney in Bloomington if you have been injured in a rear-end car accident.

 Do You Need A Car Accident Attorney In Bloomington?

-The car accident lawyers of The Ken Nunn Law Office offer free consultations and case evaluations for accident victims and their families.
+The car accident lawyers of The Ken Nunn Law Office offer free consultations and case evaluations for you and your families.
 Call our office at 1-800-CALL-KEN or 1-800-225-5536 to schedule your free consultation.
 If you want to speak with someone right now, use our Live Chat feature to reach a representative.